isaacarnault/aws-ec2-metadata/metadata.md

 </p>
 </details>

 - Go in root mode : `$ sudo su` and use `$ aws s3 ls`.
-The last command should return "Unable to locate credentials.
+The last command may return "Unable to locate credentials".
 You can configure credentials by running "aws configure".<br>

 To use your provided credentials use : `$ aws configure` <br>

 Remember that you wrote down your `Access Key ID` and `Secret access key` when creating your EC2 Instance.
 Use the provided credentials (go to your Downloads and check for the credentials.csv file).<br>

 - Provide Access Key ID > AWS Secret Access Key > Default region name (use the Availability Zone of your EC2 instance, ie : us-east-1) > default output format : you can use "text" or "json".
-In this tutorial i'm using "json".<br>
+In this tutorial I'm using "json".<br>

 `$ aws s3 ls` displays my available buckets.
 If your buckets do not show up, go to Users > Security credentials > Create a new access key or create a new EC2 instance and restart the procedure in your CLI.<br>